ALENTL/dataStructuresInC/README.md

 ### [5.
 Converting decimal to binary](https://github.com/ALENTL/dataStructuresInC/blob/master/recursion/5.c)

+- Using recursion to convert decimal to binary

 ### [6.
 Converting decimal to octal](https://github.com/ALENTL/dataStructuresInC/blob/master/recursion/6.c)

+- Using recursion to convert decimal to octal

 ### [7.
 Finding nth power of a number](https://github.com/ALENTL/dataStructuresInC/blob/master/recursion/7.c)

+- Using recursion to find the nth power and returning it

 ## BINARY TREE